webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 At render time we have to loop through the objects twice.
 Once to update the mapped buffer and then again to draw each object.
-This is because, only after we've updated every object's values in the mapped buffer can we then unmap it can call `copyBufferToBuffer` to update the uniform buffer. `copyBufferToBuffer` only exists on the command encoder.
+This is because, only after we've updated every object's values in the mapped buffer can we then unmap it and call `copyBufferToBuffer` to update the uniform buffer. `copyBufferToBuffer` only exists on the command encoder.
 It can not be called while we are encoding our render pass.
 At least not on the same command buffer, so we'll loop twice.